Catdmio/Rayate/README.md

 This README would normally document whatever steps are necessary to get the application up and running.
+Final project in order to graduate from G9 Fullstack bootcamp.
+This project consist on a platform that facilitates tatooers to publish their work and agenda so users can browse and book easily their next project :).

 Things you may want to cover: